opendataval/opendataval/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `kevinfjiang`, `data-oob`, `twitter_handle`, `yahoo`, `kevinfjiang`, `Data Oob`, `Data Valuation Meta-Meta Framework`
+Do a search and replace with your text editor for the following: `kevinfjiang`, `data-oob`, `twitter_handle`, `yahoo`, `kevinfjiang`, `Open Data Val`, `Data Valuation Meta-Meta Framework`

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>